 Scheduled Ashton centennial activities in 2006 include a centennial ball with period dress from 1906, a parade, fireworks, Dutch Oven cook-off, a buffalo dinner at the city park, including a Centennial cake for dessert, an original operetta being written by Ashton residents Tammy Cikaitoga and JoAnne Richardson Anderson, an antique sale and family soccer games.

 Additionally, during the centennial festivities, the Fort Henry Buckskinners will host a Mountain Man Rendezvous.
 And a grant from the Idaho Humanities Council and Idaho Heritage Foundation provided funds for a railroad display.
 Meredith Mattingly is doing research on older homes in Ashton and has identified about thirty such structures dating back to 1898-1906.
 Ashton home researchers hope to receive a grant to provide plaques for these homes, showing their histories and owners.
 Other centennial projects are still in the works, and Centennial Committee chairman Tom Mattingly promises something of interest and fun for everyone during that week.

 While no one knows what the second century will bring for Ashton, its citizens look forward to a rousing start with next year's centennial celebration.
 After that, the annual American Dog Derby and Mesa Falls Marathon will remind the outside world that Ashton is more than just a dot on the map.
 Between events, residents will continue their lives of hard work, raising families, and enjoying the life that brought the community this far; secure in the knowledge that come what may, Ashton will stay rooted, and will eventually usher in a third century.

+By Helen McMullin as appeared in IDAHO magazine, February 2005 Vol.4, No. 5.
 Helen McMullin lives in Idaho Falls.
 Jane Daniels, manager of the Ashton Archives contributed to this story.